 - Proof of U.S. citizenship of your child: Full validity (five-year) U.S. passport; or original/certified copy of U.S. Birth Certificate; or U.S. Certification of Consular Report of Birth Abroad/ Certificate of citizenship / Certificate of naturalization

-- Original Birth certificate/Consular Report of Birth Abroad or other legal documents (as listed): must show parents names and translations if necessary.
+- Original Birth certificate/other legal documents showing parentage (as listed): must show parents names and translations if necessary.
 If applicable, legal documents such as adoption decree/court order establishing custody or guardianship may be required.
 If the parent(s)’ and/or guardian(s)’ name(s) is/are different to those listed on these documents, evidence of legal name change is required.

 - Identification of parent(s) and or guardian(s): Valid government issued photo I.D. (passport/driver’s license/military etc.)